bright/new-www/_posts/2018-02-12-in-memory-database-tests-with-querydsl.md

 # Using in-memory database in tests

 We can use Spring test helpers to ease writing tests involving an application context that lets us inject e.g. `UsersController` instance to invoke its methods.
-However, such tests are comparatively very slow to start and thus cause the feedback loop to be much slower.
-Fortunately ou `EntityQueries` abstraction is very easy to implement using POJO in-memory collections.
+However, such tests are, comparatively, very slow to run and thus cause the feedback loop to be much slower.
+Fortunately the `EntityQueries` abstraction is very easy to implement using POJO in-memory collections.

 ```kotlin
 class InMemoryEntityQueries : QueriesBase(), EntityQueries {